MatkoMilic/MatkoMilic/README.md

-- 👋 Hi, I’m @MatkoMilic, I’m a Junior Software Engineer growing daily as a person and as a developer by building web and mobile applications.
+- 👋 Hi, I’m @MatkoMilic, I’m a Software Engineer growing daily as a person and as a developer by building web and mobile applications.
 - 🧑‍💻 I'm developing projects both personally and professionally for @Factory X - a Microsoft Gold Certified Partner.
 - 🧑‍🎓 I graduated in Computer Science abd received a B.Sc Degree.
 - 💞️ I’m looking to collaborate on different projects and challenges, feel free to DM me if you need any help or have any questions :).